-The subject Site is located at 6020 Miles Avenue in the City of Huntington Park, Los Angeles County, California.
-The Los Angeles River is approximately 1.7 miles northeast of the Site, the Long Beach 710 Freeway is approximately 2.7 miles east of the Site, the Glenn Anderson 105 Freeway is located approximately 4 miles south of the Site, and the Harbor 110 Freeway is located approximately 3.5 miles west of the Site.
+The subject Site is located at 1319 East 41st Street in the city of Los Angeles, Los Angeles County, California.
+The Los Angeles River is approximately 1.5 miles east of the Site, the Santa Monica 10 Freeway is approximately 1.0 miles north of the Site, the Long Beach 710 Freeway is located approximately 5.5 miles east of the Site, the Glenn Anderson 105 Freeway is located approximately 6.7 miles south of the Site, and the Harbor 110 Freeway is located approximately 2.7 miles west of the Site.
 The area surrounding the Site is characterized by a combination of residential, commercial/industrial, public park development areas, and public roads and freeways.

-A Site Vicinity Map is presented as Figure 1.
-Figures 2 and 3 depict the soil sampling locations from the PEA-E and identify areas where soils impacted with COCs above established Site-specific cleanup goals are located.
+A Site Location Map is presented as Figure 1.
+Figure 2 (PEA-E Sample Location Map) depicts the soil sampling locations from the PEA-E and identifies the locations where soils are impacted with lead and arsenic above established Site-specific cleanup goals.